12-Day Matses Indigenous Amazon Trek

 Includes all transport within Loreto, guides, meals and entrance fees.

 Hardy travellers now have the opportunity to witness the unique lifestyle of the private Matses indigenous people, as well as enjoy bountiful Amazon flora and fauna during this remarkable 12-day journey to the remote and biologically-important Matses National Reserve, which is to be found along Peru's northern border with Brazil.

 After a long time being uncontacted, the Matses are slowly opening their territory to curious and adventurous visitors keen to discover a universe where Man lives in harmony with his environment, while keeping alive centuries' old customs.

 Below prices are per person, with the price varying according to group size.

 |4 - 6 Pax||£2,319 / $2,960|

 Matses Trek Day-by-day Itinerary:

 Day 1: Iquitos - Requena

-We pick you up at your Iquitos hotel at 6am, and drive to the riverside town of Nauta.
+We pick you up from your Iquitos hotel early this morning, and drive to the riverside town of Nauta.
 Here, we then transfer to speedboat, to arrive in Requena, in the early afternoon.
 This gives us time to explore the town, before our night in a hotel.

 Day 2: Requena - Curinga